vProto/Equity-Monitor-Dashboard/README.md

 ## Description
-This is a sample web dashboard that can be extended to track market themes.
+This is a sample web dashboard that tracks equity market indices and factor themes.
 Developed using Python, HTML, CSS, Javascript.
 Created by Evangelos Protopapadakis.

 ## Deployment